QENSlibrary/QENSmodels/examples/README.rst

 This folder contains different jupyter notebooks showing how to use models of the QENS library.
+The sub-folder `using_mantid` details how to proceed if you want to use Mantid.

 Note that in order to open and run these examples, you need `jupyter <http://jupyter.org/>`_\ ,
 `scipy <https://www.scipy.org/>`_\ ,
 `matplotlib <https://matplotlib.org/>`_\ ,